Desperately seeking sunshine

 Patrick says "Not something you would normally say to others… Andrea can fill you in on the reason why"

-Text message exchange with Patrick
+Text message exchange with my son

 Little did I know that the name of the drink was Australian slang for sexual intercourse, as well as a lovely combination of beetroot, ginger, carrot and celery.